BHUMI

 We got tired of the word “sustainable” meaning nothing.
 So we started verifying things.

-Bhumi is an environmental restoration company.
-Before we build products, we are building the evidence base.
+Bhumi is an environmental research publication.
+We verify the claims the sustainability industry makes -- and publish what we find.
 This is who we are and why we exist.

 The sustainability industry is broken in a specific way.